diffunity/penn_cis_8000/README.md

 Command

 ```
-python3 main.py no_retrieve "What is Zimbabwe?"
+python3 main.py no_retrieve "Age 21 became the uniform legal drinking age across the us in?"
 ```

 Output